 On one side of the main road in Rampur stands the glory of Rampur – its handsome and well-maintained Padam Palace.
 Now you expect the palaces to be beautiful and charming, for the most elite of the times lived there.
-What makes palaces interesting is that they are a documentation of their times.
-What was in fashion then, what was the personality of its residents and how did it relate to the world outside.
-We entered the compound of Padam Palace after taking a flight of steps leading to the smaller compound.
-With two wooden buildings in dark brown and turquoise blue, quite an unusual but a striking combination.
-The wooden carved structure captivated me but at the same times the tall carved structure from the other side of the wall tempted.
+What makes the palaces interesting is that they are a documentation of their times.
+What was in fashion then, what was the personality of its residents and how did it relate to the world outside?

-Blue doors with multi-colored stained glasses provided the richness at the base level.
+Blue doors with multi-colored stained glasses provided richness at the base level.
 If you peep inside through these glasses, you see huge halls with little furniture but similar doors on the other side.
-The colorful glasses bringing in the sunlight split in multiple colors.
-The ceiling of the corridor has geometrical patterns in white, red and green with mirrors still intact on the design.
+The colorful glasses bring in the sunlight split into multiple colors.
+The ceiling of the corridor has geometrical patterns in white, red, and green with mirrors still intact on the design.

-Padam palace is a private property of the Royal family of Bushahr.
+Padam Palace is a private property of the Royal family of Bushahr.
 Whose current king would have been the current chief minister of Himachal Pradesh – Virbhadra Singh.
-In fact, he is still referred as Raja Sahib in this area.
+In fact, he is still referred to as Raja Sahib in this area.
 Padam Singh who built this palace was his father and was the 122nd king in the lineage of this dynasty.
-When I spoke to the people in its lawns they all said this palace is 300-400-year-old.
+When I spoke to the people on its lawns they all said this palace is 300-400 years old.
 Some even placed it older than that.

 In one corner of the lawn stood a lovely wooden structure in blue.
 It was exquisitely carved with multiple colors.
 My camera and I just adored this lovely combination of color and carving.
-This round structure stood on delicate pillars with double tier slate roof.
-I later learned that this is the place for where the king interacted with the public and it is called Machhkandi.
+This round structure stood on delicate pillars with a double-tier slate roof.
+I later learned that this is the place where the King interacted with the public and it is called Machhkandi.